RaisaEithaya/customer_behaviour_analysis/README.md

 │   └── project_presentation.ppt
 │
 └── README.md
-Conclusion
+**Conclusion**

-This project demonstrates how Python, SQL, and Power BI can be used to analyze customer data and transform it into actionable insights.
-The interactive dashboard helps businesses better understand purchasing patterns and supports data-driven decision making.
+This project demonstrates how Python, SQL, and Power BI can be used to transform raw customer data into actionable insights.
+The interactive dashboard helps businesses understand customer behavior, sales patterns, and revenue drivers, enabling data-driven decision making.